Karsenh/Drag_onPy/README.md

 1. Must have Permanent XP drops enabled in settings
 2. Must have BlueStacks 5 Android emulator
 3. Must be on mobile sub-tab within Settings Tab
+4. DO NOT adjust Mini-map zoom (turn minimap zoom off)